If Jesus Rose from the Dead, then (#23) Satan Was Crushed

 (By the way, it was true love that moved Jesus to say “I tell you the truth”.
 The enemy’s lies have brought our culture to believe that telling the truth is hateful.
 This is the work of Satan, calling evil good and good evil.)

 So, because of the death and resurrection of Jesus, Satan’s head has been crushed, he has been cast out, and he has also been judged.
-Do not miss all of these pronouncements.
+Do not miss all these pronouncements.
 Satan has been defeated and his works are to be destroyed under our feet.
 Do not retreat.
 Do not fear.
 He is a chained beast who roars but cannot defeat you.
 He still has his lies, but you have the Truth.

 Ah, you might be thinking, however, what about 1 Peter 5:8?